SofieMoors/martijnmanuscripts/README.md

 # <p align = center> The Martijn Trilogy Manuscripts: An Open Dataset for Analyzing Scribal Variation</center>

-*Constrained* is a research project funded by the Research Foundation - Flanders, File Number 1182723N.
+This dataset results from a research project funded by the Research Foundation - Flanders, File Number 1182723N.

 Cite this code as: [![DOI](https://zenodo.org/badge/457832412.svg)](https://zenodo.org/badge/latestdoi/457832412)